Esri/sea-surface-temperature/README.md

 # Sea Surface Temperature

-With this web applications you can visualize and find patterns in the global nighttime sea surface temperature for the past 40 years.
+Web application to visualize and find patterns in the global sea surface temperature for the past 40 years.

 [View it live](https://geoxc-apps2.bd.esri.com/LivingAtlas/SeaSurfaceTemperature/index.html)